brikis98/yevgeniy-brikman-homepage/_posts/2012-04-02-seven-languages-in-seven-weeks-scala.md

 ## Scala, Day 3: Thoughts

-After two lengthy chapters on the object oriented and functional programming syntax/options in Scala, the third day rushes through some of the most intriguing features, including pattern matching and concurrency via actors.
+After two lengthy chapters on the object-oriented and functional programming syntax/options in Scala, the third day rushes through some of the most intriguing features, including pattern matching and concurrency via actors.
 I would have preferred to spend a bit more time on these complicated topics.